 - had confirmation that you've completed your online training course

 The chaperone licence and DBS check are valid with Dorset Council for 3 years from the date of issue.
-You must complete an annual declaration to confirm that your status has not changed during the 3 year period.
+We may ask you to complete an annual declaration to confirm that your status has not changed during the 3 year period.

 You can chaperone as many performances as you want during this time without notifying us.